SURREAL ADVENTURES

 ‘I’m sure you will take quickly to your island paradise,’ Eli said,’ so let’s get your hut built.

-I surveyed the area and found the perfect spot on a grassy patch where a giant palm tree stood a few yards back from the beach’s white sand.
+I surveyed the area and found the ideal spot on a grassy patch where a giant palm tree stood a few yards back from the beach’s white sand.

-‘This tree,’ I declared, ‘shall hereinafter become known far and wide on this island as James’s Bodhi tree.
-Let’s build my grass hut under it so I might achieve enlightenment like that other guy.
-What’s his name?’
+‘This tree,’ I declared, ‘shall hereafter be known far and wide on this island as James’s Bodhi tree.
+Let’s build my grass hut underneath it so I might attain enlightenment like that other chap.
+What was his name?’

 ‘You mean Crusoe?’
 Eli asked.